ahsec/Violent_Python_Exercises/Chapt_4/README.md

 any type of TCP/UDP traffic.
 It then prints any packet(s) that match these characteristics.

-## Exercise 4 - Detecting Fast Flux Traffic with Scapy
+## Exercise 4 & 5 - Detecting Fast Flux Traffic with Scapy
 In this exercise a pcap file is provided (___domainFLux.pcap___).
 The pcap file is analyzed in search of DNS requests and responses.
 The following details about the DNS traffic are then printed,
 * Domain queried
 * IP address or addresses returned from the query or queries

+Additionaly it also returns a list of all the domains for which DNS couldn't return a valid address.
+Multiple and similar domains constantly failing is an indicative of domain flux traffic.

 Having multiple DNS requests that frequently return unrelated addresses could be a indication of Fast Flux traffic, specifically domain flux.